 (Me) Turn 2: Forest, Abrupt Decay the Sprawl

 (Opp.)
 Turn 2: Foothills, Birds of Paradise

-The reason for playing Liliana is to not only continue attacking my opponent’s mana sources but to also ensure I can play all the cards in my hand.
-If they do find the mana for Molten Rain, I will still be capable of casting Tarmogoyf on turn 4, whereas I may not be able to cast the Liliana.
+My opponent will likely play Sprawl turn one because it’s the more reliable piece of ramp against a deck with Fatal Push and Lightning Bolt in it.
+The reason for playing Liliana on turn three instead of Goyf is to not only continue attacking my opponent’s mana sources but to also ensure I can play all the cards in my hand.
+If they do find the mana for Molten Rain, I will still be capable of casting Tarmogoyf on turn four, whereas I may not be able to cast the Liliana.
 Chandra is also a very scary threat and I want to pressure my opponent’s hand before they are able to cast her.

 By putting myself in my opponent’s shoes, I can play out the game from their perspective, get inside their head, and use it to my own advantage.
 The game jumps tremendously in my favor when I get to have all the information, and take a card from my opponent, before my opponent even gets a turn.
 Much of the power behind these spells is having an understanding of what your opponent is trying to do and what their game-plan is, so you can determine how best to stop it.
 Even if the line of play is obviously bad, it’s a good exercise to play it out in your head anyways.
 Doing so will help you evaluate what plays are good and which are non-optimal.

 The game draws on exactly the way I wanted to.
 My opponent eventually found the red source for Molten Rain, but my Liliana and Tarmogoyf were already in play.
 My opponent then found a Tireless Tracker but my Liliana had recouped enough loyalty to dispatch it.
 My Tarmogoyf runs away with the win and my opponent never gets the chance to cast their Chandra.